Macroproperties vs. Microstates in the Classical Simulation of Critical Phenomena in Quench Dynamics of 1D Ising Models: Introduction

 If quantum simulations of local order parameters are expected to be robust, it is natural to ask when such simulations are also computationally complex, in that they cannot be efficiently simulated on a classical computer.
 Indeed, as stated in Ref.~\cite{preskill2018quantum}, ``a major challenge for research using analog quantum simulators is identifying accessible properties of quantum systems which are robust with respect to error, yet are also hard to simulate classically.''
-While high-fidelity classical simulation of the exact many-body state (the microstate) is generically intractable for sufficiently large systems and long times, this alone does not imply that a NISQ device will demonstrate a quantum advantage, since the complexity of simulating specific macrostate properties may not be as difficult.
+While high-fidelity classical simulation of the exact many-body state (the microstate) is generically intractable for sufficiently large systems and long times, this alone does not imply that a NISQ device will demonstrate a quantum advantage, since the complexity of simulating specific macroproperties may not be as difficult.
 Thus it is essential to devise classical algorithms that can approximate the desired output, rather than the entire many-body state, in order to understand where the boundary of quantum advantage occurs.

 In this work, we revisit the complexity needed to approximate local expectation values in a particular class of one-dimensional (1D) nonequilibrium dynamics of Ising models.
-While such 1D models are far from where one expects the greatest quantum advantage, we focus on them here because they are a standard paradigm for quench dynamics, and their simplicity will help us to reveal the robustness of the macro versus microstate in quantum simulation.
-We study two simulation tasks based on quench dynamics in the transverse-field Ising models (TFIMs) in 1D: estimating the order parameters of a dynamical quantum phase transition (DQPT)~\cite{jurcevic2017direct, halimeh2017prethermalization, halimeh2017dynamical, Zun2018} and estimating the infinite-time correlation length near a quantum critical point~\cite{Kar2017, Tit2019}.
-In both cases one can extract some asymptotic local properties even at relatively short times, well before the full many-body state has equilibrated, making them in principle more accessible to NISQ devices but also to classical simulation.
-Our goal is to determine whether the complexity of simulating the \emph{relevant} output, here specified by one- or two-point correlation functions, is different from the complexity of simulating the full many-body state.
+While such 1D models are far from where one expects the greatest quantum advantage, we focus on them here because they are a standard paradigm for quench dynamics, and their simplicity will help us to reveal the robustness of macroproperties versus microstates in quantum simulation.
+Our goal is to determine how the complexity of simulating the \emph{relevant output}, here specified by one- or two-point correlation functions, is different from the complexity of simulating the full many-body state.
 We focus, in particular, on quantitative estimates of universal properties, such as critical exponents, not previously studied.

 To study the complexity of these tasks via classical simulation, we use matrix product state (MPS) tensor network simulation methods.
 Computational tractability is then measured by the entanglement that we need to retain in the simulation, as quantified by the MPS bond dimension.
 While high fidelity simulations of the full many-body state require a bond dimension that grows exponentially with system size at long times as the state becomes volume-law entangled, our approach is to determine the minimum bond dimension needed in the MPS simulation to accurately simulate the desired output.